xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 ## Overview

-In our previous tutorials, covered SRv6 Transport with uSID on the NCS 500 and 5500 platforms, and L3/L2 P2P services on top of it.
-This tutorial will cover, implementaion of Ethernet VPN based multipoint layer 2 service (ELAN) over the SRv6 uSID transport.
-As of today, only Single homed EVPN ELAN is supported on these platform.
+In our previous tutorials, we covered [SRv6 Transport with uSID](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/) on the NCS 500 and 5500 platforms, and [L3](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-2/)/[L2 P2P](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-3/) services on top of it.
+This tutorial will cover implementaion of ethernet VPN (EVPN) based multipoint layer 2 service (ELAN) over SRv6 uSID transport.
+As of today, only Single homed EVPN ELAN is supported on these platforms.
+EVPN ELAN is not supported on the NCS 5700 series platforms as of latest XR release.

 ## Topology
 ![elan-topo.png]({{site.baseurl}}/images/elan-topo.png)